-Here is a sampling of our current and past projects:
+Here is a sampling of our current, past, and future projects:

 CURRENT: Project JUmpStart

 AidNow is so thankful to have worked with so many great people to make Jump Start 2019 on August 21 (load-in day) and 22 (day of the event).
 To sign-up to volunteer, click here.
 Partnering with the Virginia Beach City Public Schools' Social Work Services, we've helped over 3,000 homeless students K-12 in Virginia Beach.
-This year's event was held on August 23, 2018, and provided free clothing (including socks and underwear), new shoes, snacks, books, medical screenings, hygiene products, food, haircuts, new backpacks and school supplies.
-The list of items we continue to collect are:
+Last year's event provided free clothing (including socks and underwear), new shoes, snacks, books, medical screenings, hygiene products, food, haircuts, new backpacks and school supplies.